-Your completed assignment must be submitted through Turnitin, which is an internet-based system which allows you to see the degree to which you are appropriately acknowledging your sources of ideas.
+Your completed assignment must be submitted through Turnitin on the VLE, which is an internet-based system which allows you to see the degree to which you are appropriately acknowledging your sources of ideas.
 Turnitin checks for potential unoriginal content by comparing submitted assignments to databases.